Lingyin-Luo/Lingyin-Luo/README.md

 My name is Lingyin :)

-I speak German,Chinese,English and learning Hebrew and Japanese recently.
+I speak German, Chinese, English and learning Hebrew and Japanese recently.

 - 🔭 I’m interested in logic, functional programming, theorem proving and software verification.
 - 🌱 I’m currently a bachelor student majored in computer science.